Cyberretta/Write-Ups-THM/Ra_2.md

 > quit
 ```

-Now, we a client try to send a request to `selfservice.windcorp.thm`, the requests should be send to our attacking machine.
+Now, we a client try to send a request to `selfservice.windcorp.thm`, it should be send to our attacking machine.

 ## NTLM hash capture

-Now, we have to capture the traffic using Responder.
+Now, we have to capture the traffic using [Responder](https://github.com/SpiderLabs/Responder).
 First, we need to extract the certificate and the key from the pfx file we cracked :
 ```
 attacker@AttackBox:~/Ra2$ openssl pkcs12 -in cert.pfx -nocerts -out responder.key
 Enter Import Password: ganteng